radumarias/genie-do/README.md

 - Access file storage like `S3`
 - Cancel concurrent execution and exclusive job execution
 - Remote scheduling, manual, automatic, cron
-- Can execute any code which can be reoresebted6as Docker image
+- Can execute any code which can be represented as a Docker image

 # Stack